Johan-Paz/IoTPiNS/README.md

 # IoTPins
-IoT Platform in a nutshell.
+IoT Platform in a NutShell.
 A minimal platform of data an communication of IoT Entities based in Bottle &amp; MQTT